jepp3/2dgame/README.md

 ======

 ## The game
-The game is just a game.
 A game that shows thats its possible to write code that compiles and runs on different platforms.

 ## Techniques
 This game is made with PlayN.
 PlayN is a great game engine that Google has provided.
 PlayN uses GWT.